-The island of the city is the center of ancient Lutetia like the medieval Paris and contemporary.
+The Ile de la Cité is the center of the ancient Lutèce like that of medieval and contemporary Paris.

 The island of the city is formed by the meanders of the Seine.
 Inhabited by the Gauls Page from the second century BC and occupied by the Romans of Julius Caesar in 52 before J-C, it spans seven hectares, at the crossroads of navigation on the Seine and the great Roman road called The Cardo (currently in the axis of Rue Saint Martin and Rue Saint Jacques).